Thailand | Ayutthaya in a Day

 It is believed that the temple was built during the 14th century A.D.

 Entrance fee for the temple costs THB 50.

 In about 4 hours, we were able to visit 4 significant sites.
 Not bad yet there are still more to see on this ancient destination.
 Next time that I’ll be here, I’ll prefer to tour on a bike or a motorbike so I can have my time and I can freely roam around and get to the destinations that I desire to.
-Anyhow, the temples that we had gotten to during the short period of our stay in this historical city already suffice as a nice excursion out of Bangkok.
+Anyhow, the temples that we had gotten to during the short period of our stay in this historical city already suffice as a nice day trip from Bangkok.
 It was good that I had able to visit this place before I had concluded my almost weeklong journey in Thailand.